 - A faculty member’s involvement in a Sponsored Project must not interfere with the faculty member’s obligations under University Policies governing faculty workload and responsibilities, nor may participation in a Sponsored Project affect the responsibilities of the faculty member with respect to classroom teaching, directing student research, counseling students, and other college, school, department, center, institutes or division responsibilities.

-- Released time from teaching during the academic year may be allowed with the approval of the Dean of the faculty member’s college or school, who determines whether the released time from teaching must be compensated fully with Funding.
+- Released time from teaching during the academic year may be allowed with the approval of the faculty member’s college or school Dean, who determines whether the released time from teaching must be compensated fully with Funding.
 When full compensation is required, it will be done at the rate of no more than one-eighth of the academic year salary of the faculty member for each three-credit-hour course released.

-- Faculty members participating in Sponsored Projects are eligible for extra compensation as described in University Policy 10.2, Compensation from Sponsored Project Funding.
+- Faculty members participating in Sponsored Projects are also eligible for extra compensation as described in University Policy 10.2, Compensation from Sponsored Research Project Funding.

 10. Responsibilities of the Principal Investigator/Project Director